notofonts/noto-docs/src/miniarticles/NotoSansLao.md

 # Noto Sans Lao

-Noto Sans Thai is an unmodulated (“sans serif”) design in the more modern, loopless variant of the Thai script, mainly suitable for headlines, packaging and advertising.
+Noto Sans Lao is an unmodulated (“sans serif”) design in the more modern, loopless variant of the Southeast Asian _Lao_ script, mainly suitable for headlines, packaging and advertising.

 Noto Sans Lao has multiple weights and widths, contains 116 glyphs, 4 OpenType features, and supports 76 characters from the Unicode block Lao.